skyler-hall/Recyclepediamdc/docs/content_updates.md

 ## Calendar Events

-Instructions for updating calendar events will be added here.
+Instructions for updating calendar events will be added here shortly.

 ## Advertisements

-Instructions for updating advertisements will be added here.
+Instructions for updating advertisements will be added here shortly.

 ## Home Page Text